adamgordonbell/password_generator/article.md

 ### Introduction

-As developers, we've all encountered those password creation screens that demand an uppercase letter, a number, a special character, your great-grandmother's maiden name, and two Sumerian cuniforms.
-In a fit of mild frustration and abundant free time, I decided to take this concept to its illogical extreme by creating the Unnecessary Password Strength Checker.
+Password creation screens often demand an uppercase letter, a number, a special character, your great-grandmother's maiden name, and two Sumerian cuniforms.
+In a fit of mild frustration, I decided to take this concept to its illogical extreme by creating the Unnecessary Password Strength Checker.

 This Flask-based web application is a game where you attempt to defeat absurd password criteria and get on the high scoreboard.
-Want points for including a three-digit prime number?
-You got it.
-How about a bonus for throwing in some ASCII art or the name of an extinct language?
+Want points for including a three-digit prime number or throwing in some ASCII art or the name of an extinct language?
 Absolutely.

-But as any developer knows, building the app is only half the battle.
+But building the app is only half the battle.
 Deploying it and keeping it up is the real challenge.
 How do you quickly go from a local Flask app to a live, database-backed web service without getting bogged down in infrastructure management?

-That's where this article comes in.
-I will walk you through my experience deploying this over-engineered password checker using Railway, a platform I stumbled upon while searching for a way to simplify my deployment process.
+Well, let me walk you through my experience building and deploying this over-engineered password checker using Railway, and let's see if it simplifies the whole process.
+But first, lets build the app.

-### The Developer's Dilemma

-The practical problem with building my app is where to host it and how to deploy it.
-Building the application itself was fine.
-Flask made it easy to create a web service, and Python's rich ecosystem provided all the tools I needed for the password-checking logic.
-The real challenge lay in taking this local project and making it accessible to the world.

-My Flask development server wasn't going to cut it for production.
-I needed to set up a proper WSGI server like Gunicorn and configure it correctly.
-Then there was the database issue.
-While SQLite might work for local development, I needed a more robust solution for production.
-Setting up and managing a PostgreSQL database on a cloud platform was overkill for this fun project.

-The cleanup script I had written needed to run regularly to manage the database size.
-This meant figuring out how to set up and manage cron jobs in a cloud environment.
-And let's not forget about environment management - keeping my development and production environments consistent was crucial, but managing environment variables and secrets across different setups can be a real headache.

-Then came the "what if" scenarios.
-What if my silly password checker suddenly went viral?
-I needed a solution that could scale without requiring a complete architecture overhaul.
-Ideally, I wanted my application to update automatically whenever I pushed changes to my repository, but setting up a robust CI/CD pipeline was a project in itself.

-And each of these challenges came with its own learning curve.
-While I'm always eager to learn, navigating multiple complex systems to deploy a fun project was daunting.

-The irony wasn't lost on me.
-Here I was, creating a tool to judge unnecessarily complex passwords while running this thing – even just in the planning stage – was becoming unnecessarily complex itself.
-I found myself longing for a more straightforward solution.
-Something that would let me focus on the fun part - building my quirky password checker - without getting bogged down in the intricacies of cloud infrastructure management.

-### Discovering Railway: A Developer-Friendly Solution

-As I grappled with the complexities of deploying my Unnecessary Password Strength Checker, I stumbled upon Railway.
-Railway claims to be a modern deployment platform that will solve all my problems.
-And underneath the covers, it looks like it's using Nix, which conceptually I love, though, practically, I always found a bit of a pain.
-So, let's give it a try.

 ### Building the Unnecessary Password Strength Checker

 #### Flask Application Setup

-The core of our application is built using Flask.
-Here's how we set up the main routes:
+The core of my application is built using Flask.
+Here's are the main routes:

 ```Python
 app = Flask(__name__)